Information for Jurors

 What is a jury?

 A jury is a body of qualified citizens selected and sworn to decide disputed issues of fact in a civil or criminal trial, according to the law and the evidence presented in court.

 Approximately 300,000 citizens in Miami-Dade County are randomly selected by a computer each year to be summoned to jury duty for the Eleventh Judicial Circuit of Florida.
 Summonses are mailed to citizens who possess a valid Florida driver's license or Florida identification card issued by the Department of Highway Safety and Motor Vehicles.

 When you receive a jury summons, read it carefully as it provides answers to almost every question about jury duty.
 The summons contains a juror badge, information regarding excusing or postponing service, payment and parking instructions.
 You must bring the summons with you when reporting for jury duty.

-If you have lost or misplaced your jury summons, please contact (305) 548-5695 or (305) 349-7775 for assistance, Tuesday through Friday, between 10:00 am and 4:00 pm, please have your Florida Driver's License number or Florida Identification card number available so that the jury pool staff can assist you with your jury service information and determine where you are to report.
+If you have lost or misplaced your jury summons, please contact 786-828-5879 for assistance, Monday through Friday, between 10:00 am and 4:00 pm.
+Please have your Florida Driver's License number or Florida Identification card number available so that the jury pool staff can assist you with your jury service information and determine where you are to report.
 If our jury pool staff cannot locate your jury service information with your Florida Driver's License number or Florida Identification card number, you may have been summoned to the Federal Court (305) 523-5190.